 Expansionary Fiscal Policy and How It Affects You

-What Sets Bush and Obama Apart From Clinton
+What Sets Bush, Obama, and Trump Apart From Clinton

 Expansionary fiscal policy is when the government expands the money supply in the economy.
 It uses budgetary tools to either increase spending or cut taxes.
 That provides consumers and businesses with more money to spend.

 In the United States, Congress must write legislation to create these measures.
 The president influences the process, but Congress must author and pass the bills.

 Congress can also increase benefits payments in mandatory programs.
 This is more difficult because it requires a 62-vote majority in the Senate to pass.
 The largest mandatory programs are Social Security, Medicare, and welfare programs.
 Sometimes these payments are called transfer payments.
 They reallocate funds from taxpayers to targeted demographic groups.

 Congress must also pass legislation when it wants to cut taxes.
 There are many types of tax cuts.
 They include taxes on income, capital gains, and dividends.
 Congress can also cut small businesses, payroll, and corporate taxes.

 The purpose of expansionary fiscal policy is to boost growth to a healthy economic level.
 This is needed during the contractionary phase of the business cycle.
 The government wants to reduce unemployment, increase consumer demand, and avoid a recession.
 If a recession has already occurred, then it seeks to end the recession and prevent a depression.

 Tax cuts also occur during the expansionary phase of the business cycle.
 A presidential candidate may promise it during a campaign.
 By the time he fulfills his promise, the recession may be over.

 How It Works